huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 ### Gaming

 Reinforcement learning is known for its application to video games.
-Since the games provide a safe environment to the agent to be trained in the sense that it is perfectly defined and controllable.
-This makes them perfect candidates for experimentation and will help a lot to learn about the capabilities and limitations of various RL algorithms.
+Since the games provide a safe environment for the agent to be trained in the sense that it is perfectly defined and controllable, this makes them perfect candidates for experimentation and will help a lot to learn about the capabilities and limitations of various RL algorithms.

 There are many videos on the Internet where a game-playing reinforcement learning agent starts with a terrible gaming strategy due to random initialization of its settings, but over iterations, the agent gets better and better with each episode of the training.
 This [paper](https://arxiv.org/abs/1912.10944) mainly investigates the performance of RL in popular games such as Minecraft or Dota2.
 The agent's performance can exceed a human player's, although there are still some challenges mainly related to efficiency in constructing the gaming policy of the reinforcement learning agent.